simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - we are constrained by a simple message subject to label and easily query data.
   This is less flexible than a SQL database, but this constraint can also be an advantage in that it forces us into a simple and consistent data model.
+- SQLite has an excellent caching model.
+We would likely need to create our own with JetStream.

 ### JetStream consistency model